ScintillatorSynth/scintillatorsynth.org/content/en/docs/Quark Documentation/Guides/Scintillator-User-Guide.md

-There are several more stages to a modern pipeline than detailed here but we will discuss only the stages the Scintillator allows for creation of Classes/VGens in.
+There are several more stages to a modern pipeline than detailed here but we will discuss only the stages the Scintillator allows for creation of <a href="{{< ref "/docs/Quark Documentation/Classes/VGen" >}}">VGen</a>s in.